• Skip to primary navigation

 Method:

 Wash and soak rice in warm water for 30 minutes to 1 hour.
-Drain and grind the soaked rice into coarse paste using 2 tsp of milk
+Drain and grind the soaked rice into coarse paste using 2 teaspoon of milk

 Puree the strawberry in a blender without adding water